-Amortization method Level dollar, closed (not to exceed 20 years)

-Remaining amortization period Varies by year

-Asset valuation 10-year smoothed within a 20 percent corridor to market value

-Salary increases Graded salary ranges from 8.72 to 3.44 percent based on age, including inflation, averaging 4.00 percent

-Investment Rate of Return 7.25 percent, net of investment expense, including inflation Retirement age Pattern of retirement determined by experience study

-Mortality Customized table based on actual experience including an adjustment for some anticipated improvement

-Cost of Living Adjustments 2.25 percent
+Actuarial cost method Entry age normal Amortization method Level dollar, closed (not to exceed 20 years) Remaining amortization period Varies by year Asset valuation 10-year smoothed within a 20 percent comdor to market value Inflation 2.50 percent Salary increases Graded salary ranges from 8.72 to 3.44 percent based on age, including inflation, averaging 4.00 percent Investment Rate of Return 7.25 percent, net of investment expense, including inflation Retirement age Pattern of retirement determined by experience study Mortality Customized table based on actual experience including an adjustment for some anticipated improvement Cost of Living Adjustments 2.125 percent

-Changes of assumptions: In 2017, the following assumptions were changed: decreased inflation rate from 3.00 percent to 2.50 percent; decreased the investment rate of return from 7.50 percent to 7.25 percent; decreased the cost-of-living adjustment from 2.50 percent to 2.25 percent; decreased salary growth graded ranges from an average of 4.25 percent to an average of 4.00 percent; and modified mortality assumptions.
+Changes of assumptions: In 2021, the following assumptions were changed: decreased inflation rate from 2.50 percent to 2.25 percent; decreased the investment rate of return from 7.25 percent to 6.75 percent; decreased cost-of-living adjustment from 2.25 percent to 2.125 percent; and modified mortality assumptions.
+In 2017, the following assumptions were changed: decreased inflation rate from 3.00 percent to 2.50 percent; decreased the investment rate of return from 7.50 percent to 7.25 percent; decreased the cost-of-living adjustment from 2.50 percent; decreased salary growth graded ranges from an average of 4.25 percent to an average of 4.00 percent; and modified mortality assumptions.